 Honours in Biomedical and Health Sciences provides you with opportunities to engage in significant research and work closely with international recognised leaders in their field of research as you pursue your own novel research, which can prepare you for graduate research and employment and improve your chance to enter into other graduate courses.

-The Honours year will also help you develop a variety of transferable skills that go beyond those learnt earlier in your university studies to enhance your employment prospects.
+The Honours year will also help you develop a variety of transferable and career readiness skills that go beyond those learnt earlier in your undergraduate studies to enhance your employment prospects.

 - Time- and project-management skills

 - Critical reasoning